Department of Justice Awards More Than $458 Million To Fight Violent Crime

-The Department of Justice’s Office of Justice Programs (OJP) today announced that it has awarded more than $458 million in grant funding to support state, local, and tribal law enforcement efforts to fight and prevent violent crime in jurisdictions across the United States.
+PROVIDENCE – U.S. Attorney Aaron L. Weisman today announced more than $1.8 million in Department of Justice grants to fight and prevent violent crime in Rhode Island.
+The grants, awarded by the Department’s Office of Justice Programs, are part of more than $458 million in funding to support state, local and tribal law enforcement efforts to combat violent crime in jurisdictions across the United States.

 “One of the fundamental missions of government is to protect its citizens and safeguard the rule of law,” said Attorney General William P. Barr.
 “The Department of Justice will continue to meet this critical responsibility by doing everything within its power to help our state, local and tribal law enforcement and criminal justice partners fight crime and deliver justice on behalf of all Americans.”

 The funding announced today continues the Trump Administration’s commitment to reducing crime and improving public safety.
 In the two years before President Trump took office, America had experienced a precipitous rise in crime, particularly in serious violent crime.
 The President elevated community safety to the top of his domestic agenda and crime rates have fallen steadily since.
 Recent data from the FBI and the Bureau of Justice Statistics for 2019 show a drop in crime and serious victimization for the third year in a row.
 However, a number of cities are experiencing conspicuous countertrends.
 Today’s grants will bolster crime-fighting efforts in those communities and in jurisdictions throughout the United States.